10 Best Herbal Teas For Overactive Bladder

 urtica dioica tea

-Urtica dioica, commonly known as stinging nettle, has been traditionally used in herbal medicine for its diuretic and anti-inflammatory properties.
+Urtica dioica, commonly known as stinging nettle, has been traditionally used in herbal medicine for its potential benefits in supporting urinary health.

-While some studies suggest potential benefits, more research is needed to fully understand its efficacy and safety for managing overactive bladder.
+While some studies suggest that nettle may support bladder function, more research is needed to fully understand its efficacy and safety for overactive bladder.

 2. Equisetum arvense